elliotte/some_website/_posts/2019-03-01-aws-serverless-rails.markdown

 vid_link: false
 ---

-[1] Excellent tutorial on new age architecture.
+Excellent tutorial on new age architecture.  [link]

 This post is part of our complete guide: How to Build a Serverless Application on AWS using Ruby

-[1]: //drivy.engineering/rails-6-unnoticed-features/
+[link]: //drivy.engineering/rails-6-unnoticed-features/